Management & Marketing

 The AAS in Logistics and Supply Chain Operations is designed to meet the current and future needs of the Alaskan industry, with a workforce that understands the practices and principles of logistics and supply chain operations.
 Due to its vast size and geography, Alaska poses greater internal logistics and supply chain operational challenges.
 This program has been designed with input from the industry and is an ideal foundation for students who wish to work in the operations side of this exciting and continuously expanding industry.

-The AAS in Small Business Administration provides students with a general knowledge of entrepreneurship, human resource management, business law concepts, marketing, and financial statement analysis.
+The AAS in General Business provides students with a general knowledge of entrepreneurship, human resource management, business law concepts, marketing, and financial statement analysis.
 Students will gain a better understanding of for profit and not for profit businesses, issues of social responsibility, business ethics, and forms of business ownership.

 The Alaska Native Business Management Minor prepares students for a unique segment of business in Alaska.
 This minor is for Alaska Native and non-Native students alike who plan to live and work in Alaska.
 Alaska Native corporations are an economic force in the state of Alaska and there is a need for business professionals educated in the culture and management practices of these organizations.